Michael Schumacher: Profile

 Schumacher was noted throughout his career for his speed and racecraft, and his ability to produce fast laps at crucial moments in a race and to push his car to the very limit for sustained periods.
 He was also noted for his work ethic, pioneering fitness regimen, and ability to galvanise teams around him.
-In 2004, Slate magazine described Schumacher as "the ultimate driving machine" and "the most dominant athlete in the world" due to him having become "quicker, stronger, and fitter than the competition by outworking them in the weight room".
-The magazine also stated that Schumacher changed the sport as he set a new benchmark for other drivers and built the team and technologies around him.
+In 2004, Nick Schulz of Slate described Schumacher as "the ultimate driving machine" and "the most dominant athlete in the world" due to him having become "quicker, stronger, and fitter than the competition by outworking them in the weight room".
+Schulz also stated that Schumacher changed the sport as he set a new benchmark for other drivers and built the team and technologies around him.
 Schumacher exercised four hours a day, mostly to strengthen his neck muscles to better withstand G-forces during races.
 After his gym session, he would often head to the race track for testing.
 In 2003, Deutsche Welle highlighted Schumacher's "natural talent" for racing and his "discipline and leadership".
 In 2023, Fisichella observed that Schumacher "did not even seem to have sweated" during races, adding that Schumacher is the greatest Formula One driver of all time and "rewrote the history of Formula One".